 The most common sign your cat has fleas is scratching.
 Some cats will be particularly sensitive to the saliva from a flea bite and develop dermatitis, with crusting on the skin, especially near the base of the tail and around the neck.
 Cats (and especially kittens) with a heavy infestation can become anemic due to blood loss.
 Pale gums are a sign of anemia in cats.

-Get a fine-toothed flea comb and carefully comb through your cat’s fur to look for fleas or flea feces.
+- Get a fine-toothed flea comb and carefully comb through your cat’s fur to look for fleas or their feces.

-Check areas your cat sleeps for salt and pepper like particles, which are flea eggs (white) and flea feces (brown).
+- Check areas your cat sleeps for salt and pepper like particles, which are eggs (white) and feces (brown).

-The best flea products are available from your veterinarian.
+The most effective products are available from your veterinarian.
 There are a number of different types on the market, below is a list of some effective flea products, but these may vary from country to country.

 It is important to treat the environment as well.
-Vacuum your home including under furniture.
+Vacuum your home including under furniture, along skirting boards and in nooks and crannies.

 Wash all pet bedding in hot water.
 Either tumble dry or hang out to dry in the sun.